Writing Excuses 7.49: Beginnings Revisited

 This episode appears out of order with something else we recorded which we refer to, specifically a piece Mary is working on.
 Tantalizing, yes?
 Here is the episode you probably wanted to hear first.

-Writing Prompt: Start a new story.
+Homework: Start a new story.
 Give us character, place, and sense of tone.
 Do it one sentence, and do it within 13 lines (which is what typically appears on the first page of a manuscript.)